secretlounge/www/content/rules/a.md

 # Rules for /a/

 {{% ruleify %}}
-Do not discuss topics unrelated to anime or Japan.
-Some off-topic is allowed, but keep it short.
+{{% ontopic "anime and Japan" %}}

+Do not post generic AI slop.
 -
 Do not post images that are considered “extreme” such as but not limited to:
 - toddlercon
 - guro
+- scat
-- scat.
+- bestiality.

 Please note that loli, shota, and tentacles are allowed.
 -